martinmoec/Fable.ReactNative.Navigation/README.md

 ## Notice

-As you might have noticed, the type-safety of F# is not percerved between the data passed with the navigation functiona and the screen-function receiving the data, as it essentially is the navigation handler of React Navigation which will call your screen functions.
+As you might have noticed, the type-safety of F# is not preserved between the data passed with the navigation function and the screen-function receiving the data, as it essentially is the navigation handler of React Navigation which will call your screen functions.